data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 But in those cases, a lot of times, people will keep records around for a certain period of time and then kind of purge those if they have privacy concerns.
 Other cases, we’ve seen people that maybe they have events happening really quickly like you’re saying, but really the processing they’re doing is not stream processing.
 They’re aggregating those things maybe once a day or once a week to do something.
 In those cases, we’ve seen people batch those events into daily or weekly or whatever commits in Pachyderm.
 And so, you have those daily, weekly snapshots that also triggered daily, weekly analyses.

-**Host:** So eventually, some hot and new no sequel technology is going to show up and I’m going to want to try it, and if I trust that their persistence layer isn’t really goofy where it kind of rewrites the entire archive for the slightest change to it, has some sort of partition quality to it if you will, can Pachyderm immediately be compatible with it or do I have to wait for it to become sort of context-aware of that new interesting technology?
+**Kyle:** So eventually, some hot and new no sequel technology is going to show up and I’m going to want to try it, and if I trust that their persistence layer isn’t really goofy where it kind of rewrites the entire archive for the slightest change to it, has some sort of partition quality to it if you will, can Pachyderm immediately be compatible with it or do I have to wait for it to become sort of context-aware of that new interesting technology?

 **Daniel:** No. Pachyderm is pretty much agnostic to those things.
 That being said, we have worked with users on specific types of connectors that we already have in place like people doing things with Postgres or other databases that we’ve worked with before.
 So those things we might have some existing connectors that would make things a little bit easier.
 But there’s nothing preventing working with the next no-sequel super fancy database.